devlinjunker/test.cron/src/cron/README.md

 To Edit Cron Jobs type `crontab -e`

+Logs on AWS AMI are found in `/var/log/cron`, this location is configured in `/etc/rsyslog.conf`

 ## Download Weather (download-weather.sh)
 Downloads a satellite image and the current forecast from online APIs